nsh07/urban-plus-plus/README.md

 ### Error handling and timeout

-The return value of both the `fetch()` and `fetchRandom()` methods is [`CURLcode`](https://curl.se/libcurl/c/libcurl-errors.html), which you can utilize to print out any errors occured while fetching the results.
+The return value of both the `fetch()` and `fetchRandom()` functions is [`CURLcode`](https://curl.se/libcurl/c/libcurl-errors.html), which you can utilize to print out any errors occured while fetching the results.
 An example is given below:

 ```cpp
 #include <iostream>